VJ Patterson: Casting

 The character made his first appearance on 30 November 2001 when he was born to established characters Leah (Ada Nicodemou) and Vinnie Patterson (Ryan Kwanten).
 From his introduction, VJ has been played by eleven different child actors: Carlo Teodorowych, Jack Monger, Max Theoharis, Marcus Spinetti, Jack Riddle, Harry Roberts, James Roberts, Nicholas Stevens, Cameron Stevens and Cooper Scott.
+Scott was four years old when he took over the role in early 2006.
+Twins Nicholas and Cameron Stevens also continued to appear in the role, but a spokesperson told Jackie Brygel of TV Week that the twins were growing up and not always available on set.
 Felix Dean was cast in the role in 2007.
 Nicodemou viewed Dean as a "surrogate son" and felt the same way that Leah does for VJ.
 She has also stated that she became attached to each actor that has played VJ.

 In May 2014, Nicodemou confirmed that the character had been recast once again.
 Dean finished filming earlier in the year, while VJ went off-screen for a while.
 Of the new actor, Nicodemou explained "We've got a new bloke, Matt, who's started in the role.
 He is really lovely and eager.
 I think he's going to be really, really popular as well."
 The actress added that VJ would be all grown up when he returns, as the producers wanted him to look older.
 On 31 August 2014, it was confirmed that Matthew Little had taken over the role.
 Little was cast shortly after he completed a brief stint in rival soap opera Neighbours.
 He said, "I was facing unemployment and literally got the call, so it was a relief to be offered another job to be honest."